kerogs/pyhwa/README.md

 - Display a “not yet read” section
 - Make it possible to access the site from a phone.
 - Able to record where you stop (scroll for manhwa and image for manga)
+- GUI interface for start and stop server